Thomasedv/NN_Interpolation/README.md

 - Images are loaded at full resolution, and random crop is almost full image.
 (Sadly the only values i managed to match nicely)
 - The skip connections should be going to the first convolutional layer, as per the original paper the model was derived from, unlike the project i forked this from, which sends the skip connection to the secondary convolutional layers.
 Actual gain is unknown, but it seemed like a change i was able to do.
 - Learning rate decrease is lowered but for no other reason than to experiment.
+- Replaced scheduler, using ReduceLRonPlateau.
+- Reformatted stuff to ensure less warning on each run.
+- Highlighting text in the console (causes a pause once python code prints i think) will now cause a clear of cache after a train/validation session, leaving an effective pause of the program without stopping training session with full GPU Memory use, letting you play games or use the GPU for other things that need some GPU Memory available.
 If i get any interesting results, i might update the repository with them.
 I used the adobe dataset as the orignal repository, but with a few clips from youtube.
 Personally might film some 240fps videos with mobile to create data samples myself.

 ## Intallation